Ginger Syrup

 instructions

 • Peel and dice ginger root into ½-inch pieces.
+(You can grate it, if you prefer.)

 • Cook ginger and water together in a saucepan over medium heat.
 Cook for 10 minutes for a milder syrup.
 Cook for 15 minutes for stronger flavor.
 Remove from heat.